aaronparker/aaronparker.github.io/_posts/2019-04-23-fslogix-container-sizing.md

 - FSLogix
 date: 2019-04-23 20:40 +1000
 ---
 A container approach to profiles in your virtual desktop environment means you're going to deal with additional storage requirements that you likely haven't had previously.
-Profile containers have gone mainstream with [the Microsoft acquisition of FSLogix](https://www.brianmadden.com/opinion/Microsoft-FSLogix-free-to-all-customers), making Profile Container and Office 365 Container available practically everyone.
+Profile containers have gone mainstream with [the Microsoft acquisition of FSLogix](https://www.brianmadden.com/opinion/Microsoft-FSLogix-free-to-all-customers), making Profile Container and Office 365 Container available to practically everyone.

 This article sets out approaches and considerations for keeping profile sizes in check to help avoid storage capacity headaches.